Jihad over Centuries: Historical Background

-The Futa Jallon jihad was done by the Muslim settlers with Fulani pastoralists against the dominant Jalonke landlords to whom they paid taxes on trade and cattle (\citealt{Lapidus2002}, p.418).
-The Futa Toro jihad was conducted by religious teachers who took Muslim leadership and itinerant beggars.
-They rebelled against the local dynasty in protest of fiscal oppression and lack of protection from Mauritanian raids (\citealt{Lapidus2002}, p.419).
-Sokoto Califate was founded by Islamic scholar, 'Uthman Don Fodio, who conducted the jihad against the rulers of Gobir.
+The Futa Jallon jihad was led by Muslim settlers and Fulani pastoralists against the dominant Jalonke landlords, to whom they paid taxes on trade and cattle (\citealt{Lapidus2002}, p.418).
+The Futa Toro jihad was conducted by religious leaders with itinerant beggars, rebelling against the local dynasty in protest of fiscal oppression and the lack of protection from Mauritanian raids (\citealt{Lapidus2002}, p.419).
+The Sokoto Califate was founded by Islamic scholar, 'Uthman Don Fodio, who lead a jihad against the rulers of Gobir.

-Among the Islamic states in the same period, Kong and Samori (Wassoulou) empires were established by Muslim merchants and traders.
-Rather than jihads, their aim was to control over trade without dependence on states.
-Hence, commercial considerations outweighed Islamic factors in the state formation process (\citealt{Azarya1980}, p.428).
+In contrast, the Kong and Samori (Wassoulou) empires, contemporaneous Islamic states, were established by Muslim merchants and traders.
+Rather than pursuing jihad, their aim was to control trade independently of existing states.
+As a result, commercial considerations outweighed religious motivations in the state formation process (\citealt{Azarya1980}, p.428).

-From the 15th century before colonization, the Atlantic slave trades intensified and fostered the spread of weapons in West Africa.
-Due to slave raids, individuals and communities obtained weapons, such as iron knives, spears, swords or firearms to defend themselves.
-These weapons could be obtained from Europeans in exchange for slaves.
-As a result, slave raids intensified and to protect oneself, individuals and communities seek for weapons.
-This vicious cycle has been named ``gun-slave cycle'' (e.g., \citealt{Lovejoy2011}) or the ``iron-slave cycle'' (e.g., \citealt{Hawthorne2003}) among historians.
-Not only local communities but also states engaged in slave raids to finance army purchases.
-They purchased firearms and horses which the European traders began to bring large quantities for sale (\citealt{Law1976}, p.72).
-For example, Samori, the leader of the Wassoulou Empire, financed arms purchases from the exchange of slaves for horses in the Sahel and Mossi regions (\citealt{Boahen1985}, p.123).
-Bornu actively engaged in slave raiding in order to finance trade with the Ottoman Empire in exchange for weapons and luxury goods (e.g., \citealt{Lovejoy2011}, p.69 and \citealt{Lapidus2002}, p.405).
+From the 15th century onward, prior to colonization, the Atlantic slave trade intensified and fostered the spread of weapons in West Africa.
+Slave raiding created strong incentives for individuals and communities to acquire arms, such as iron knives, spears, swords, and firearms to defend themselves.
+These weapons were often obtained from Europeans in exchange for slaves, reinforcing a self-perpetuating cycle in which increased access to arms fueled further slave raiding.
+This cycle has been described by historians as the ``gun-slave cycle'' (e.g., \citealt{Lovejoy2011}).
+Beyond local communities, states also engaged in slave raiding to finance military expansion, purchasing firearms and horses supplied in large quantities by European traders (\citealt{Law1976}, p.72).
+For example, Samori, the leader of the Wassoulou Empire, financed arms acquisitions through the exchange of slaves for horses in the Sahel and Mossi regions (\citealt{Boahen1985}, p.123).
+Similarly, Bornu actively conducted slave raids to finance trade with the Ottoman Empire in exchange for weapons and luxury goods (e.g., \citealt{Lovejoy2011}, p.69; \citealt{Lapidus2002}, p.405).